 With a 12 Days of Christmas Secret Santa theme, each Secret Santa gives gifts during a 12-day period preceding Christmas.
 On the first day, give one item; the second day, two items; and so on.
 The items should be small, inexpensive gifts so no one's budget is exceeded.

 For example, make a tape with five holiday tunes for the fifth day; then, as the days progress, give 10 Hershey's Kisses or 11 candy canes.
 Keep it simple.
 Everyone will look forward to a daily gift for the 12 Days of Christmas.

-This theme gives a wide-open category.
-Secret Santas can give homemade treats or buy them.
-Cookies, candy, or bags of flavored popcorn are good snack items to choose.
+This theme offers a wide-open category in which Secret Santas can give homemade treats or buy them.
+DIY cookies, candy or bags of flavored popcorn are good snack items to choose.
 Beverages such as packets of cocoa mix or a holiday latte from a nearby coffee shop are all possibilities.
-For a cook, choose some special herbs or spices.
-For a chocolate lover, visit a local chocolate shop and get individual chocolates.
-Give a gift card to a local restaurant or specialty food shop for a "big" gift option.

 Everyone who decorates for the holidays will appreciate new ornaments or decorations for their home.
-To keep spending down, Secret Santas can purchase a box of ornaments and give one each day rather than purchasing individual decorations which can be pricey at times.
-Homemade ornaments can be encouraged which will add a personal touch to the giving.
+To keep spending down, Secret Santas can purchase a box of ornaments and give one each day, rather than purchasing individual decorations, which can be pricey at times.
+Homemade ornaments, which will add a personal touch to the giving, can be encouraged.

-If you have a co-worker who is going through a difficult time either financially or emotionally, the rest of the staff can choose to be a Secret Santa to that individual.
-Each staff member brings an item to go into a “care package” for that person, such as lotions, candles, candies, gift cards, flavored coffees, teas and cookies.
-All of the gifts are arranged in a basket and presented from the Secret Santas.
+If you have a coworker who is going through a difficult time, either financially or emotionally, the rest of the staff can choose to be a Secret Santa to that individual.
+For this secret Santa present theme, each staff member brings an item to add to a care package for that person, such as lotions, candles, candies, gift cards, flavored coffees, teas and cookies.
+All of the gifts are arranged in a basket and presented by the Secret Santas.